Stylok5/Project-1-Tetris/README.md

 ![Alt text](https://i.imgur.com/1gt8kSs.png "Optional title")

-I then needed to actually create the functions that would move the tetrominos around.
-This is my goLeft function, did the sam thing with the goRight one and just swapped the -- and ++ operators.
+I then needed to actually create the functions that would move the tetrominoes around.
+This is my goLeft function, did the same thing with the goRight one and just swapped the -- and ++ operators.

 ![Alt text](https://i.imgur.com/4JRE100.png "Optional title")